 3) USA – 102,500

 The United States of America (USA) is the third of the top three lake-dense countries in the world, with a whopping 102,500 lakes.
 Many of these lakes are found across all regions of the country, away from deserts in the southwest – majorly because these regions have experienced past glacial processes.
 Some are found in the country’s northern part and the Rocky Mountains’ northern valleys.
 The USA contains at least part of The Great Lakes, the largest lakes in the country, and they make up about 21 percent of surface freshwater on the planet.
-The country is also home to several man-made lakes, of which Lake Mead is the largest.
+The country is also home to numerous artificial lakes, of which Lake Mead is the largest.

 2) Russia – 201,200